themantalope/pydendroheatmap/README.md

-#PyDendroHeatMap - a plotting tool for making heatmaps with hierarchically clustered data in python.
+#pydendroheatmap - a plotting tool for making heatmaps with hierarchically clustered data in python.
 ---------------------------------------------------------------------------------------------------

 To make a plot, simply import the package, and create a DendroHeatMap object.
 Data for the heatmap and